mhaack/mh-site/src/posts/2024-08-28-zigbee-temperature-and-humidity-sensors-a-comprehensive-comparison.md

  their low power consumption and reliable communication, allowing them to operate on batteries for months or even years.
 seo:
-  description: Compare 5 popular ZigBee temperature sensors for smart homes.
-Real-world testing of SONOFF, Aqara, NOUS, and OWON sensors with Home Assistant integration guide and accuracy comparisons.
+  description: Compare 5 top ZigBee temperature sensors for smart homes.
+In-depth review of Aqara, SONOFF, NOUS & OWON sensors with Home Assistant integration guide.
 date: 2024-08-28
 permalink: zigbee-temperature-sensors/

 ---

 Smart homes are becoming increasingly popular, and temperature and humidity sensors play a crucial role in automating home environments.
 Over the last years I have added > 10 in and around the house.
 Every room got one, the attic as well and one was added into the fridge.
 Of course there is a sensor outside in the garden and a second for to measure the pool water temp.